When it comes to music, the University of North Texas is a powerhouse.

 Higgins says making it with the One O’Clock is like being a good college quarterback; you’re probably headed to the pros.

 Denton music maker McKenzie Smith played drums in the One O’Clock.
 And since, he’s toured the world with his bands Midlake and BNQT.
 He also worked on the score to Robert Redford’s last film, “The Old Man and the Gun.”
-And he earned a Grammy playing with fellow UNT alum, Annie Clark of St. Vincent.
+And he earned a Grammy playing with Annie Clark of St. Vincent.

 After all of those accomplishments, Smith says making the One O’Clock is still one of the best things to happen to him during his musical life.

 “I’ve been able to do a lot of things I’m really proud of and thankful for,” he says.
 “And I hope that I’ve been able to, you know, rack up some cool accolades that I can attribute back to the school, my time here, and I hope I’m just getting started.”